Thermodynamics predicts a stable microdroplet phase in polymer-gel mixtures undergoing elastic phase separation: Model

-We substitute the equilibrium values of the coexistence densities and solvent fraction into the original free-energy expression in Eq. \eqref{eq:tot_free_en}, to obtain a free energy $\tilde{F}(N)$, as a function of the number of droplets $N$.
+We substitute the equilibrium values of the coexistence volume fractions and solvent fraction into the original free-energy expression in Eq.~\eqref{eq:tot_free_en}, to obtain a free energy $\tilde{F}(N)$, as a function of the number of droplets $N$.
 The minimisation of $\tilde{F}(N)$ w.r.t $N$ yields $N_{m}$, the optimal number of droplets of the micro-droplet phase.

-Fig.\eqref{fig:F_vs_N}(a) shows the free-energy $\tilde{F}(N) = \mathcal{F}_{g}(N) - \mathcal{F}_{g}(1)$ (Eq.\eqref{eq:tot_free_en}) as a function of the number of droplets, once the coexistence densities have been obtained for a cubic box of side $L = 200$ and the surface tension $\gamma = 1.67\times10^{-3}$ (in units of $k_B T/a^{2}$).
-It is evident that this is a convex function, with a well defined minimum occurs around $N_{m} \approx 30$.
+Fig.~\ref{fig:F_vs_N}(a) shows the free-energy $\tilde{F}(N) = \mathcal{F}_{g}(N) - \mathcal{F}_{g}(1)$ (Eq.~\eqref{eq:tot_free_en}) as a function of the number of droplets, once the coexistence volume fractions have been obtained for a cubic box of side $L = 200$ and the surface tension $\gamma = 1.67\times10^{-3}$ (in units of $k_B T/a^{2}$).
+It is evident that this is a convex function, with a well defined minimum occurs around $N_{m} \approx 23$.
 The inset shows the contrasting behaviour of $\tilde{F}(N)$ for a binary polymer mixture.
 In the absence of elastic interactions, surface tension dominates the thermodynamics and a phase with a single droplet is the equilibrium state corresponding to the free energy minimum.
 The convex nature of the free energy $\tilde{F}(N)$ arises from a balance between the surface, elastic, and bulk free energies of the micro-droplet phase.
 As the number of droplets $N$ increases, the surface energy monotonically increases on account of the increase of the total interfacial area.
 In contrast, the elastic energy monotonically decreases as a function of $N$, since an increase in the number of droplets translates to smaller sized drops and less deformation of the gel matrix.
 The elastic free energy has a lower bound corresponding to a minimum droplet of size $R/L \sim a$, length of a monomer.
 The combined effect of these two contributions to the free energy therefore stabilizes the micro-droplet phase.
 The bulk free energy is nearly independent of $N$.
-Fig.\eqref{fig:F_vs_N}(b) shows the variation of the different components of the total free energy as a function of the number of droplets $N$.
+Fig.~\ref{fig:F_vs_N}(b) shows the variation of the different components of the total free energy as a function of the number of droplets $N$, while Fig.~\ref{fig:F_vs_N}(c) shows the variation of number density $n=N_{m}/V$, and droplet radius $R$ as a function of the shear modulus $G$.
+The shear modulus $G$ is tuned by varying the mesh size, $R_0$, of the gel.
+We compute the number density by minimizing $\tilde{F}(N)$ w.r.t. $N$ and determine the drop radius using $R(N_{m}) = \left(\nu/N^{1/3}_{m} \right) L$ for a given shear modulus $G$.
+As shown, the radii of the droplets decrease (and hence the number density $n$ increases commensurately) as the gel becomes stiffer.